 Emsella is the revolutionary, non-invasive treatment for individuals who suffer from urinary incontinence, whether you experience a sudden need to urinate before involuntarily urinating (urge incontinence) or from urinary leakage (stress incontinence) or both.
 While most people do not talk about it, incontinence is a common problem among women, of any age.
 Surveys show that 1/3 of American women experience problems with urinary retention.
 Emsella offers an effective, non-surgical solution for these people.
-Non-invasive treatments are performed while the patient is comfortably sitting on ergonomic chair.
+Non-invasive treatments are performed while the patient is comfortably sitting on an ergonomic chair.
 Also hailed as the “Kegel throne” the chair is equipped with electromagnetic technology, which stimulates the muscles of the pelvic floor.
 One, 30-minute session is the equivalent of performing more than 11,000 Kegels and science shows this stimulation substantially strengthens the muscles responsible for urinary retention.¹ Furthermore, this non-surgical solution for Urinary Incontinence is completely painless, allows the patient to remain dressed during treatment, and requires no downtime.

 BENEFITS OF EMSELLA